God Games Lyrics - Epic: The Musical

 Thunder, bring her through the wringer

-Show her I'm the judgement call
+Show her I'm the judgment call

 The one who makes her kingdom fall